-Regulatory and legislative changes, and market conditions affecting our clients, practice areas, competitors, or staff could have an impact on our business
+Global market and credit conditions, and regulatory and legislative changes affecting our clients, practice areas, competitors, or staff could have an impact on our business

-Many of our clients are in highly regulated industries.
-Regulatory and legislative changes in these industries could impact the market for our service offerings and could render our current service offerings obsolete, reduce the demand for our services, or impact the competition for consulting and expert services.
+Overall global market and credit conditions in the industries we service could impact the market for our services.
+A number of factors outside of our control include the availability of credit, the costs and terms of borrowing, merger and acquisition activity, and general economic factors and business conditions.
+Similarly, many of our clients are in highly regulated industries.
+Regulatory and legislative changes in these industries could also impact the market for our service offerings and could render our current service offerings obsolete, reduce the demand for our services, or impact the competition for consulting and expert services.
 For example, potential changes in the patent laws could have a significant impact on our intellectual property practice.
-Similarly, overall market conditions in the industries we service could also impact the market for our services.
-A number of factors outside of our control include the availability of credit, the costs and terms of borrowing, merger and acquisition activity, and general economic factors and business conditions.
 We are not able to predict the positive or negative effects that future events or changes to the U.S. or international business environment could have on our operations.